vliedel/aim_modules/JpgToBmpModule/README.md

 ## Copyrights
 The copyrights of this module (2013) belong to:

-- Author: Homer J. Simpson
+- Author: Bart van Vliet
-- Springfield Power Company
+- DoBots